Divya-410/NEURAL-STYLE-TRANSFER/README.md

 MENTOR : NEELA SANTOSH

 DESCRIPTION:

-    Neural Style Transfer (NST) is an innovative deep learning technique that allows users to transform images by applying the artistic style of one image to another.
-This technique is widely used in digital art, photography, and creative applications, making it possible to create visually appealing artwork using artificial intelligence.
+      Neural Style Transfer is a fascinating application of deep learning that bridges the gap between AI and creativity.
+This Python project successfully implements NST using pretrained CNNs, allowing users to apply artistic styles to images.
+The project leverages Google, ChatGPT, YouTube tutorials, and research papers to achieve high-quality results.

 Working of Neural Style Transfer
 NST uses deep learning models to extract and manipulate content features from one image and style features from another: